-Of course, assigning a role to speculation in determining the value of money is an old notion.
-For example, Fisher (1911) mentioned the relation between speculation and the effective quantity of money in the context of the redemption of greenbacks by the US government from 1879 onwards.
-In the run-up of the promised redemption of greenbacks, he wrote, "[s]ome of them were withdrawn from circulation to be held for the rise. (...)
+wrote, "[s]ome of them were withdrawn from circulation to be held for the rise. (...)
 Thus speculation acted as a regulator of the quantity of money." (p.
 261).
 This role of speculation is formalized in Eq.
 (3.5).
-It shows how the exchange rate of virtual currency responds immediately to changes in the magnitude of the speculative position, as a consequence of assuming that prices quoted in virtual currency are perfectly flexible with respect to the exchange rate.
+It shows how the exchange rate of virtual currency responds immediately to changes in the magnitude of the speculative position as a consequence of assuming that prices quoted in virtual currency are perfectly flexible with respect to the exchange rate.
 With fewer units of virtual currency available because of speculation, an immediate rise in the exchange rate is necessary to facilitate a given volume of transactions in goods and services in terms of the established currency.

-Figure 1 in the introduction, which provides some impression of the exchange rate of bitcoin in the absence of speculation, is based on the expression in (3.5).
-The observed exchange rate $S_t^{\in /B}$ is presumed to be the result of both real transactions and speculation, where the latter is measured by a rough proxy, i.e., the units of virtual currency that will remain for an extended period in dormant accounts.
-For each point in time, it is subsequently possible to determine hypothetical exchange in the absence of speculation by the intersection of the curve and the vertical axis in Figure 2.
-The intersection provides a rough estimate of the exchange rate if all units of virtual currency were in use to facilitate payments of goods and services, and is presented for each point in time by the solid grey line.
+Figure 1 in the Introduction, which provides some impression of the exchange rate of Bitcoin in the absence of speculation, is based on the expression in (3.5).
+The observed exchange rate $S_t^{\notin/B}$ is presumed to be the result of both real transactions and speculation, where the latter is measured by a rough proxy, i.e., the units of virtual currency that will remain in dormant accounts for an extended period.
+For each point in time, it is subsequently possible to determine a hypothetical exchange rate in the absence of speculation by the intersection of the curve and the vertical axis in Figure 2.
+The intersection provides a rough estimate of the exchange rate if all units of virtual currency were in use to facilitate payments for goods and services, and is presented for each point in time by the solid grey line.